If you’re Googling “what to wear to a court hearing?” it’s likely that you have…

 Contrary to popular belief, Texas does not require a minimum number of days of living together to be considered common law married.
 This is just one of the few misconceptions that exist around common law marriage.
-The reality is that common law marriage isn’t as easy as living together for a certain amount of time.
+The reality is that common law marriage isn’t as simple as living together for a certain amount of time.
 By law, there are certain requirements that must be met for a common law marriage.

 What is a Common Law Marriage?

 Essentially, a common law marriage is a marriage that exists without going through the formal process.
-An informal marriage, or common law marriage, is a marriage that may be proved by the existence of certain facts, and which was not formalized by way a valid and executed marriage license.
+An informal marriage, or common law marriage, is a marriage that may be proved by the existence of certain facts, and which was not formalized by way of a valid and executed marriage license.

 A common law marriage may be evidenced by a couple that:

 Additionally, you must be of sound mind and at least 18 years old.
 Last, but certainly not least, you must not be married to anyone else or have a familial relation by blood or adoption to your intended spouse.

 How long do you have to live together to be common law married?